1.0 Introduction

 Ensure that the initial roles (principal or replica) are assigned to each server role.

 Follow the subsequent steps in the specified order.
-The description assumes that the server nodes retain their initial principal or replica state.
+The article assumes that the server nodes retain their initial principal or replica state.

 NOTE